ppengzeng/ppengzeng.github.io/_pages/about.md

 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->

 - *2024.09*: &nbsp; One co-first-authored paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
+- *2024.09*: &nbsp; One co-first-authored paper was accepted by Conference on Neural Information Processing Systems (NeurIPS 2024).
 - *2024.02*: &nbsp; One co-first-authored paper was accepted by IEEE Transactions on Image Processing (TIP).
 - *2024.01*: &nbsp; One first-authored paper was accepted by International Conference on Learning Representations (ICLR 2024).
 - *2024.01*: &nbsp; One first-authored paper was accepted by International Journal of Computer Vision (IJCV).